Milford Pubic Library offers Zoom programs

 The Milford Pubic Library is offering the following Zoom programs:

-Take and Make for Grown-ups — Learn to make a broach.
-The library now has a simple kit for the first 30 people who’d like to try their hand at crafting.
+Take and Make for Grown-ups — For learning to make a broach, the library has a simple kit for the first 30 people who’d like to try their hand at crafting.
 You’ll need glue, or a glue gun, or a needle and thread.
 The library will supply ribbons, buttons, and instructions.
 View the instructions on YouTube channel: youtube.com/channel/UCVVGsmoYEM-xPNgVntMBiLg.
 Click on “videos” and it will take you to the directions.
 Contact nabbey@milfordct.gov to register.
 A craft bag will be put aside for you at the circulation desk.

 A Beginner’s Guide to the Golden Age of Radio — Hosted by the library, will be held Monday, Nov.
 2, 7 p.m., exactly 100 years after that first broadcast.